From afar, Al Horford’s debut season with the Boston Celtics seems fairly mediocre.

 When Al Horford decided to sign with the Celtics this summer, it was an encouraging moment for the franchise.
-Not only did I expect Al to instantly improve the team, but he was the first major free agent the Celtics were able to land since The Big 3 were broken up.
-It seemed like they were primed to make a run at the 2 seed in the East, and potential even contend with Cleveland for a spot in the finals.
+Not only did he instantly improve the team, but Horford was the first major free-agent the Celtics were able to land since the big-three were broken up.

 Yes, Horford’s stats are not great.
 Yes, he only shot 47% from the floor, and at times during the regular season he did struggle with his overall offensive efficiency.
 But it is hard to grasp how much he helps this team on both ends of the floor, especially if you’re looking at numbers alone and not watching the team play nightly.